ingo/ingo.github.io/_recipes/applesauce_chocolate_chip_cookies.md

 ---
-title: Applesauce Chocolate Chip Cookies
+author: "Ethan Adeland\u2019s Grandmother"
 category: Desserts
 description: These cookies are soft, cakey and have just the right amount of spice to them.
 They are divine little morsels and definitely are a keeper in my book.
+favorite: "\u2713"
-image: applesaucechocolatechipcookies.jpg
+image: applesauce_chocolate_chip_cookies.jpg
 size: Varies
+source: http://tastesbetterwithfriends.wordpress.com/
 time: 1 hour
-author: Ethan Adeland’s Grandmother
-source: http://tastesbetterwithfriends.wordpress.com/
-favorite: ✓
+title: Applesauce Chocolate Chip Cookies
 ---
 ### Ingredients

 * `1/2 c` butter, room temperature